nordicenergy/wallet-app/src/desktop/README.md

 #### Wallet does not start after updating codebase to newer version

-*   First, try to reinstall dependencies by running `npm install` and build the walelt again with `npm run build` as, most probably, the wallet dependencies have been updated and the configuration has changed.
+*   First, try to reinstall dependencies by running `npm install` and build the wallet again with `npm run build` as, most probably, the wallet dependencies have been updated and the configuration has changed.

-*   Development environment does not clear user configuration files after switching between different Trinity versions.
+*   Development environment does not clear user configuration files after switching between different Wallet versions.
 You have to do it manually by removing the directory yourself:

 ```
 # On macOS